Table of Contents

 FAQs

-How do I generate a random number between 1 and 100 in C++?
+How can I generate a random number between 1 and 10 in C++?

-Why do I need to seed the random number generator in C++?
+Why should I seed the RNG in C++?

 Can I generate floating-point random numbers in C++?